Skip to main content

 Biography

-Lucy Kimbell (PhD) is Professor of Contemporary Design Practices at Central Saint Martins, University of the Arts London.
+Lucy Kimbell (PhD) is Professor of Contemporary Design Practices at Central Saint Martins, University of the Arts London where she convenes the Policy Futures Studio.
 Her research explores service design, social design and design for policy.
 She is co-director of the international Sustainable Transitions through Democratic Design Doctoral Network funded by the EU Marie Curie programme and led the Design and Public Policy Research Network funded by the Arts and Humanities Research Council.
-An innovator in post-graduate education, she taught design on the MBA at Said Business School for 15 years and helped set up the MBA at Central Saint Martins.
+An innovator in post-graduate education, she taught design on the MBA at Said Business School for 15 years, delivered executive education in design thinking and service design, and helped set up the MBA at Central Saint Martins.

 Current and recent funded research projects

-Lucy led the research in Creative Lenses, a four-year European collaboration project funded by Creative Europe (2015-19), about business models in arts organisations, funded through Creative Europe.
+Previously, Lucy was Co-investigator on two cross-discpilinary ESRC funded projects.
+She also led the research in Creative Lenses, a four-year European collaboration project funded by Creative Europe (2015-19), about business models in arts organisations, funded through Creative Europe.
 She was the director of UAL's Social Design Institute (2019-2022), which brought together and amplified UAL's varied expertise in design for society through capacity building, joint research bids, new publications and public events.
 Before joining UAL Lucy was AHRC Research Fellow in Policy Lab in the Cabinet Office (2014-15), principal research fellow at the University of Brighton (2013-15) and Clark Fellow in Design Leadership at Said Business School, University of Oxford (2005-10).

 Artworks

-Lucy's artworks include Air Pollution Toile, a concept for wallpaper that changes in response to air pollution, shown at Modern Art Oxford (2018), and Pindices, taking the form of physical bar charts, a collaboration with sociologist Andrew Barry, shown about 10 times internationally after originally being commissioned by Bruno Latour and Peter Weibel for Making Things Public, ZKM Karlsruhe (2005).
-Other experiments in materialising data including The Lix Index for Channel 4/Arts Council’s identinet (2002), Audit published by Bookworks (2002) and group exhibitions Soda at Lux Gallery (1998), Making Things Public at ZKM Karlsruhe (2005), Declining Democracy at Palazzo Strozzi (2011).
+Lucy's artworks include Air Pollution Toile (2018), a concept for wallpaper that changes in response to air pollution, commissioned by and shown at Modern Art Oxford (2018), and Pindices (2005), taking the form of physical bar charts, a collaboration with sociologist Andrew Barry, shown about 10 times internationally after originally being commissioned by Bruno Latour and Peter Weibel for Making Things Public, ZKM Karlsruhe.
+Other experiments in materialising data including The Lix Index for Channel 4/Arts Council’s identinet (2002), Audit published by Bookworks (2002) and group exhibitions Soda at Lux Gallery (1998) and Declining Democracy at Palazzo Strozzi (2011).

-Lucy co-founded one of the UK’s first digital arts groups, Soda, worked as a BBC radio business journalist and went on to work in digital innovation consultancy before joining academia.
-She has been a volunteer teaching English in Sudan and Palestine.
+Lucy co-founded one of the UK’s first digital arts groups, Soda, worked as a BBC radio business journalist and went on to work in digital innovation consultancy before joining academia full-time in 2005.
+She was a Project Trust volunteer teaching English in Sudan (one year) and later in Palestine and has also lived and worked in Warsaw (two years) and Barcelona (one year).